 Building Single Sign-On inside Android and iOS apps involves several significant considerations.
 Perhaps the most significant consideration is “where” and “when” the Single Sign-On workflow will take place inside the app.
 Usually, an SSO workflow is initiated at the start of a login sequence.
 In this use case, the client and the server are built to handle the basic authentication sequence (User –> launches app –> enters credentials –> credentials verified by the server –> user issued a token or cookie allowing access to the app).

 But, what if the app developer hasn’t or doesn’t want to build the app to support basic authentication?
 Or, what if the app developer wants more than the username and password provided in the basic authentication workflow (e.g., access to user details available in new authentication methods)?
-In these cases, Appdome-DEV Events provide a framework to pass user details contained in an OpenID and SAML authentication response to the app developer.
+In these cases, Appdome-Threat Events provide a framework to pass user details contained in an OpenID and SAML authentication response to the app developer.
 This framework allows new flexibility to create custom SSO workflows inside an app using industry-standard methods to retrieve and pass user details between authentication services and mobile apps.

 ADFS authentication services usually connect on the backend to a store of user data and use SAML or OpenID to handle authentication requests.
 Using SAML and OpenID, applications have access to all the user and authentication details returned by the server backend (i.e. any data the backend implements).